 Patent prosecution refers to an interaction between the applicant ( that can be an inventor or the inventor’s assignee) and patent office regarding grant of a pending patent application or regarding a registered patent.
 Prosecution activities to get the patent application granted include drafting, filing and pursuing the patent application with the patent office.
 Drafting has been elaborated upon in the previous section.

 Filing is an administrative process that, at the same time, requires careful monitoring.
-We have a full-fledged docketing team supported by latest in-house docketing software to take care of all filing related activities, timelines therein etc. The software keeps track of all timelines, including those related to prosecution and litigation to ensure that no deadline gets missed.
+We have a full-fledged docketing team supported by the latest in-house docketing software to take care of all filing related activities, timelines therein, etc. Our software resources keep track of all timelines, including those related to prosecution and litigation to ensure that no deadline is missed.

-After filing of a patent application, it is published and examined by patent office so as to ascertain novelty, non-obviousness and industrial applicability and to ensure that it is not in contravention of any of the provisions of the patents Act.
-Only thereafter is a patent granted.
+After filing a patent application, it is published and examined by patent office so as to ascertain novelty, non-obviousness and industrial applicability and to ensure that it is not in contravention of any of the provisions of the Patent Act.
+Upon satisfaction of the above criteria, a patent is granted

 An examination report along with all correspondence thereto is a permanent record of prosecution history of patent application and available at all times to the public, normally via access to the Patent Office’s website.
 Each Examination Report has to be comprehensively and persuasively replied to in order to avoid rejection of the patent application.
 Such replies generally include modification in claims, as long as modified claims can be backed by specifications (in which no modification is allowed)

-A patent application can be opposed at the patent office before as well as after grant of patent.
+A patent application can be opposed at the patent office before as well as after granting of patent.